cjddmut/Unity-2D-Platformer-Controller/README.md

 **Dash Easing Function** - The easing function of the dash.
 For a dash that movement with a consistent speed pick linear.

+**Gravity Delay After Dash** - The delay, in seconds, before gravity is reenabled after a dash.
+This can allow a short pause after an air dash before falling.

 ### PlatformerMotor2D Members ###

 ```csharp